shaloo/web3-user-personas/docs/personas/persona-10-institutional-investor.md

 ## Action Plan

-* **Research & Refine:** Do your own research.
-Use this template to guide your design, documentation and product feature decisions.
-The lack of formal UX research reports in Web3 is a testament that this is an underexplored area where original research could provide significant competitive advantage.
+{% include "action_plan_warning.md" %}

+### Design Philosophy

-* **Design Philosophy:** For transparency and explicability, UI must expose provenance, signer attestations and validations.
-Prioritize risk control with clear, well-labeled warnings, configurable limit orders, and comprehensive, real-time reporting dashboards that show regulatory status, counterparty risk, and portfolio volatility.
-Customizable dashboards that show consolidated exposures, compliance flags, audit trails, role-based access controls and multi-user workflows (committee approvals).
-Focus on Developer Experience (DX).
-Provide robust, high-performance APIs and documentation for seamless integration into existing financial infrastructure, minimizing the need for manual data entry or specialized Web3 knowledge.
-For CX, provide white-glove service with dedicated account managers who understand finance, rapid technical support, and consultative services on regulatory compliance and asset allocation.
+- For transparency and ease of explanation, UI must expose provenance, signer attestations and validations
+- Prioritize risk control with clear, well-labeled warnings, configurable limit orders, and comprehensive, real-time reporting dashboards that show regulatory status, counterparty risk, and portfolio volatility
+- Customizable dashboards that show consolidated exposures, compliance flags, audit trails, role-based access controls and multi-user workflows (committee approvals)
+- Focus on Developer Experience (DX).
+Provide robust, high-performance APIs and documentation for seamless integration into existing financial infrastructure, minimizing the need for manual data entry or specialized Web3 knowledge
+- For CX, provide white-glove service with dedicated account managers who understand finance, rapid technical support, and consultative services on regulatory compliance and asset allocation

+### Communication Style

-* **Communication Style:** Institutional investors expect information density, detailed technical/legal whitepapers and third-party audit reports.
-Communication should be distributed through their preferred channels like specialized research reports, white papers, and webinars.
-Establish credibility by publishing original, high-quality research and reports with global financial institutions that can quantify risks and benefits.
-Do not use marketing hype but focus on using language like "governance framework," "institutional-grade custody," and "risk-adjusted returns."
-Share regular insights from industry thought leaders, timely regulatory updates.
+- Institutional investors expect information density, detailed technical/legal whitepapers and third-party audit reports
+- Communication should be distributed through their preferred channels like specialized research reports, white papers, and webinars
+- Establish credibility by publishing original, high-quality research and reports with global financial institutions that can quantify risks and benefits
+- Do not use marketing hype but focus on using language like "governance framework," "institutional-grade custody," and "risk-adjusted returns."
+- Share regular insights from industry thought leaders, timely regulatory updates

+### Product Features

+- Multi-Jurisdictional reporting with multi-monitor, granular, downloadable reports covering tax, accounting, and regulatory compliance across different jurisdictions
+- Built-in features for:

+    - Automated AML/KYC checks
+    - Configurable geo-fencing for cross-border operations
+    - Mandatory transaction monitoring
+    - Multi-sig vault controls

-* **Product Features:** Multi-Jurisdictional reporting with multi-monitor, granular, downloadable reports covering tax, accounting, and regulatory compliance across different jurisdictions.
-Built-in features for automated AML/KYC checks, configurable geo-fencing for cross-border operations, and mandatory transaction monitoring.
-Multi-sig vault controls.
-Offer regulated wrapper and integration services that provide exposure to digital assets without requiring the institution to handle the underlying assets directly.
-Provide modular integration with pluggable APIs for reporting, accounting systems, custody connectors, and compliance workflows (so institutions can integrate with internal systems).
-Provide region-specific legal and regulatory guidance.
-Real-time event notification systems, Webhooks integration, SDKs for custom integration, and sandbox environments for testing.
+- Offer regulated wrapper and integration services that provide exposure to digital assets without requiring the institution to handle the underlying assets directly
+- Provide modular integration with pluggable APIs for reporting, accounting systems, custody connectors, and compliance workflows (so institutions can integrate with internal systems)
+- Allow region-specific legal and regulatory guidance
+- Real-time event notification systems, Webhooks integration, SDKs for custom integration, and sandbox environments for testing

 ## See Also